Jewelv/jewelv.github.io/_pages/about.md

 ---
 My name is Jewel Voyer.

-I am an undergraduate student at the University of Rhode Island.
+* undergraduate student at the University of Rhode Island.

-I am majoring in Biological Sciences and Interdisciplinary Neuroscience with a minor in Chemistry.
+* majoring in Biological Sciences and Interdisciplinary Neuroscience
+* minor in Chemistry.

-I participate as a MARC U* Star Trainee.
+* MARC U* Star Trainee.

+* Prospective MD/PhD matriculant